tpwres/teczki-polskiego-wrestlingu/content/o/mzw.md

 authors = ["Krzysztof Zych"]
 template = "org_page.html"
 [extra]
-year_list_start = 2014
 allow_section_pagination = true
 +++

-MZW is a wrestling promotion estabilished in 2014, which currently makes it the oldest still active promotion in Poland.
+MZW was estabilished in 2014, which currently makes it the oldest still active promotion in Poland.
-It is known for frequent international cooperation, especially with German organizations.
 MZW has no regular or titular sponsors, and considers itself an independent European promotion.
 Wrestlers who trained with them are highly regarded for their skills, and some have continued their career outside Poland.
-Since the COVID-19 pandemic of 2019-2021, MZW's activity has decreased significantly, with no events held in 2022 at all.
-In 2021 they produced a series of events without live audience (Project Basement), which were released on YouTube.

-## Locations

-Since 2018, MZW held most of their events in Wrocław, either in [Bakara](@/v/bakara.md) or [Czasoprzestrzeń](@/v/czasoprzestrzen.md), with the latter becoming their main venue.
-Before that, it was the [sports hall in Głuchołazy](@/v/gosir-glucholazy.md), a town near the Polish-Czech border where many of their events took place, and where they trained new adepts.
-And prior to that, events were held in various small towns in the region, like Opawa, Smolec and Niedźwiedzica.

-## History
+### History

+#### 2013: DDW's hiatus

 Maniac Zone Wrestling started quietly in 2013, created by then DDW wrestlers Jędruś Bułecka and Straceniec.
 After [DDW#9](@/e/ddw/2013-10-25-ddw-9.md), there was a significant hiatus when they held no events.